AstroAir/qt-plugin-sample/docs/developer-guide/index.md

 # Developer Guide

 Welcome to the QtPlugin Developer Guide!
 This comprehensive resource will help you create powerful, production-ready plugins for the QtPlugin system.
+QtPlugin v3.0.0 introduces a revolutionary modular component architecture for enhanced flexibility and maintainability.

 ## Who This Guide Is For